giovancombo/ProteinSecondaryStructurePrediction/README.md

 ---

-The **Secundary Structure** is the local spatial conformation of the sequence of amino acids.
+The **Secondary Structure** is the local spatial conformation of the sequence of amino acids.
 It is determined according to the way in which amino acids link together through hydrogen bonds.
 This means that **every single amino acid in the protein sequence is linked to another of the same sequence**, building what it could be interpreted as an end-to-end relationship.

-There are **8** types of Secundary Structure for a protein:
+There are **8** types of Secondary Structure for a protein:

 | Type     | DSSP Abbr  |
 | :----: | :----: |